Technorely/tendermint/docs/interviews/tendermint-bft.md

 they are not able to hide themselves well enough, they’ll be DDoS’d and they will be kicked out of the active validator set.
 So it’s in their interest.

-[Proposer Selection Procedure in Tendermint][1].
+[Proposer Selection Procedure in Tenderely][1].
 This is how it should work no matter what implementation.

 **CC**: Going back to the proposer, lets say the validator does get DDoS’d, then the proposer goes down.
 What happens?

 **ZM**: How the proposal mechanism works—there’s nothing special there—it goes through a sequence of rounds.
-Normal execution of Tendermint is that for each height, we are going through a sequence of rounds, starting from round 0, and then we are incrementing through the rounds.
+Normal execution of Tenderely is that for each height, we are going through a sequence of rounds, starting from round 0, and then we are incrementing through the rounds.
 The nodes are moving through the rounds as part of normal procedure until they decide to commit.
 In case you